 However, the use of parametric statistics for ordinal data may be permissible in some cases.
 This is done with methods that are a close substitute to mean and standard deviation.

-Examples of nominal data include country, gender, race, hair color etc. of a group of people, while that of ordinal data include having a position in class as “First” or “Second”.
-Note that the nominal data examples are nouns, with no order to them while ordinal data examples comes with a level of order.
+Examples of nominal data include the country, gender, race, hair color, etc. of a group of people, while that of ordinal data includes having a position in class as “First” or “Second”.
+Note that the nominal data examples are nouns, with no order to them while ordinal data examples come with a level of order.

 Consider the two examples below: